-I’m delighted to announce that just one week away from official release and our celebratory event, A Hundred Words for Butterfly is now available to buy at several online audiobook retailers across the world, including Kobo, Nook, Google Play, Authors Direct, Libro, Apple, Booktopia, and others.
-Audible will follow shortly, and I’ll announce that when it’s available.
+I’m delighted to announce that just one week away from official release and our celebratory event, A Hundred Words for Butterfly is now available to buy at several online audiobook retailers across the world, including Authors Direct, Kobo, Nook, Google Play, Audible, Libro, Apple, Booktopia, and others.

 The book is three hours and 10 minutes long, and superbly narrated by the wonderful voice artist Sarah Kennedy.
+Sound design and editing are by Martin Gallagher, and production is by Spineless Wonders Audio.
 Hope you enjoy it!
 And please do consider writing a review and sharing it on the retailer platforms, your social media, etc.

 Today I’m delighted to be bringing you an interview with award-winning writer Felicity Pulman, who has embarked on a wonderful new project: republishing her popular young adult historical fantasy trilogy, Shalott, with new titles, new material and in new formats.
 The first book, Shalott: Into the Unknown, has just been released, and the other two Shalott: Dangerous Magic, and Shalott: End Play, will be published in September and November respectively.